-An oath, a scroll, and a symbolic marriage to the city – these form part of the elaborate traditions which we’re exploring in our new display on the Freedom of Inverness.
+A solemn oath, the signing of a scroll, and a symbolic marriage to the city – these are just some of the elaborate traditions performed by recipients of the Freedom of Inverness.

 The Freedom is a rare civic honour with origins in the medieval history of the city.
 Once a mark of elite social and political status, it is now awarded in recognition of outstanding service to society and to Inverness itself.

-Objects relating to several recipients of the Freedom are featured in the display, with highlights including an ornate silver and oak Freedom casket presented to Inverness businessman Charles Fraser Esq. in 1938, an 18th century Burgess ticket, and an illuminated scroll commemorating the 2002 Freedom presentation of the late former Provost Allan G. Sellar OBE.
-Objects owned by Fraser and Sellar were donated to the museum recently and are being placed on public display for the first time. #InvMAG
+The museum’s collection includes several items relating to the Freedom of Inverness.
+Highlights include a gold ring and ornate Freedom casket presented to local businessman Charles Fraser Esq. in 1938, an 18th century Burgess ticket, and an illuminated scroll commemorating the 2002 Freedom presentation of the late former Provost Allan G. Sellar OBE.
+A selection of menus, programmes, images, and invitations are also held in the collection.